MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 **Use a secure cloud computing architecture (SCCA).** Each defense organization should deploy an [SCCA-compliant](/azure/azure-government/compliance/secure-azure-computing-architecture) landing zone architecture.
 The landing zone should be in Azure subscriptions attached to the primary tenant.

-**Segment Azure resource management in a single tenant.** You should use Azure RBAC for resource and management isolation for subscriptions within an [enterprise-scale Azure landing zone](/azure/cloud-adoption-framework/ready/enterprise-scale/implementation).
+**Segment Azure resource management in a single tenant.** You should use Azure roles for resource and management isolation for subscriptions within an [enterprise-scale Azure landing zone](/azure/cloud-adoption-framework/ready/enterprise-scale/implementation).
 Consider [transferring subscriptions](/azure/role-based-access-control/transfer-subscription) from secondary tenants to the primary tenant.

 **Use Microsoft Entra Permissions Management.** [Microsoft Entra Permissions Management](/azure/active-directory/cloud-infrastructure-entitlement-management/overview) is Microsoft’s Cloud Infrastructure Entitlement Management (CIEM) solution.
 You should use Microsoft Entra Permissions Management for visibility into permissions assigned to all identities.
 You should also use it to track [permissions creep](/azure/active-directory/cloud-infrastructure-entitlement-management/faqs#what-is-the-permissions-creep-index) across your organization's multicloud environment.